ouya/docs/zgameeditor.md

 ## Downloads

-Compiled binaries and demo projects for OUYA extension can be downloaded from here: https://googledrive.com/host/0BxwfQ8la88ouc2t2TWJ1NUtCeUk/
+Compiled binaries and demo projects for the `Cortex TV` extension can be downloaded from here: https://googledrive.com/host/0BxwfQ8la88ouc2t2TWJ1NUtCeUk/